 Q. I’m concerned about my almost 15 year-old boy.
 He is depressed and with good reason.
 He is slightly on the spectrum and has A.D.D. (no hyperactivity).
 We’ve moved twice in 14 months and we’re currently renting.
 He is a creature of habit and our lives have been very unpredictable for almost three years.
 He lost his baby brother when he was 6 and had to deal with Mom and Dad’s grief.
-He is totally quiet at school and therefore not making friends.
+He is totally quiet and therefore doesn’t make friends.
+Being stuck at home doesn’t help.
 He has never really talked much, especially about emotions.
-My husband is not open to much of anything except talking with him.
-He is very open with my husband, thankfully, but my husband is very unpredictable and emotional.
+How can I help him open up?

 A. Everything you have described is life events that have been out of your or your son’s control.
 Very hard but this is life happening.
 These are situations that people have to deal with.
 Depression has all to do with how those events are perceived and dealt with.
 If your son’s emotions are swept under the carpet, ignored or criticized, then he will be left feeling unheard, alone, misunderstood, etc. – fertile ground for depression.
 But if his feelings are acknowledged, even if your son doesn’t do much talking, then he is left with the sadness, grief, or anger about the situations, but everything is out in the open and feelings usually do not fester to cause depression.

 We want and often expect our kids to be open with us emotionally – mothers especially.
 But not all kids, especially boys, are open with their thoughts and feelings.
 That doesn’t mean they feel unheard.
 How we communicate with them has all to do with how they feel about themselves.